meissadia/stat-track/README.md

 *A full seasons worth of data takes approx. 20 mins to populate.*

 ###Configuring seeds.rb
-There are a few options if you want to restrict what data is pulled into the database.
+There are a few options if you want to restrict the data being pulled into the database.
 These settings can be found in the 'db/seeds_config.rb' file.
 ######*seasonTypes*
-Restrict data to your preferred season types:
+Restrict data by season type:
 ```
 # 1-Preseason, 2-Regular, 3-Playoff
 @seasonTypes = [1,2,3]